-An active supporter of the behavioral and social sciences, McCune was a long-serving member of the board of directors of the American Academy of Political and Social Science, currently serves on the board of directors for the Center for the Advanced Study in the Behavioral Sciences at Stanford University, and is on the Visitor’s Committee at the Social Science Research Council, based in New York, where she also serves on its Board of Directors.
+An active supporter of the behavioral and social sciences, McCune was a long-serving member of the board of directors of the American Academy of Political and Social Science, currently serves on the board of directors for the Center for the Advanced Study in the Behavioral Sciences at Stanford University, and is on the Visiting Committee at the Social Science Research Council based in New York, where she also serves on its Board of Directors.

 Munroe-Blum is a distinguished academic leader and administrator.
 She is an outstanding scholar in the fields of psychiatric epidemiology and public policy.
 She served for over a decade as Principal and Vice-Chancellor (President) of McGill University, and before that, as Vice-President (Research and International Relations), the University of Toronto.
 She is a graduate of McMaster University, Wilfrid Laurier University, and, the University of North Carolina at Chapel Hill where she received a Doctor of Philosophy in Epidemiology (with distinction).
 She is the recipient of numerous national and international awards for her leadership in mental health, research, science and innovation, higher education and governance.